 Nor sits in the seat of the scornful;

 But his delight is in the law of the LORD,

 And in His law he meditates day and night.”
 (Ps 1:1,2)

 The word “meditate” in this psalm means to chew the cud.
 The idea is to ruminate about the Word of God.
 David likens himself to a ruminating cow.
 He takes a Scripture and ruminates over and over it until he can appropriate the Word to his life.

 2 Corinthians 10:5 is a verse I have used more than any other to deal with wrong thoughts:

 “Casting down arguments and every high thing that exalts itself against the knowledge of God, bringing into captivity every thought to the obedience of Christ.”

 Meditate on our wonderful Lord.
 Do not give your mind to cruel, ugly, and hateful things.
-If all we read is the newspaper—which is filled with murder, rape, riot, graft, robbery, and accidents—we will not structure our minds around God.
+If all we read is the newspaper—which is filled with murder, rape, riot, graft, robbery, conflict, and accidents—we will not structure our minds around God.
 If that is all we read, we fill our minds with misery.

 We need to ride herd on our head.
-We dare not think just anything we please.
+We dare not think just about anything we please.
 We dare not put our minds in neutral and let the world push it around.
 Evil thoughts waste our spiritual energies, but so do wool-gathering and daydreaming.
 We might dream about winning the lottery.
 We may dream that we will marry a tall, dark, and handsome man with money and muscles.
 We will probably marry a short, skinny man with warts who will grow up to be fat and bald with ulcers!!
 Lasso every thought unto the obedience of Christ.
 The more we store the Word of God in our hearts, the less room there is for the useless and vulgar.

 If we put a drop of arsenic into a glass of water, the water will not dilute the arsenic.
 The arsenic poisons the water.
 Resentment poisons the spiritual life.
 The Word of God will displace the bitterness.